Tax-free Student Loan Repayment Benefits

 (B) in the case of payments made before January 1, 2021, the payment by an employer, whether paid to the employee or to a lender, of principal or interest on any qualified education loan (as defined in section 221(d)(1)) incurred by the employee for education of the employee, [...].

-The enhancements made to section 127 of the irs code from 1986 with the CARES Act of March 2020 could still be made permanent and also expand the annual amount allowable as a tax free employer provided assistance benefit.
+The enhancements made to section 127 has not been increased in almost 40 years.
+Sec.
+127 was created as a temporary tax benefit in 1978 with the CARES Act of March 2020 could still be made permanent and also expand the annual amount allowable as a tax free employer provided assistance benefit.

 What is the Upskilling and Retraining Assistance Act (URA Act)?